openUC2/openUC2.github.io/docs/02_Toolboxes/08_QuantumBox/09_ODMR/ENG/04_qBox_ODMR_ENG.md

 *Complete electronic setup image showing every wire connected correctly for ODMR: The photodiode connects to the ESP32s3 board via the I2C Stemma cable and the antenna connects to the board via the SMA cable*

 - the laser diode has its own battery, so you can use the switch in the rear
-- Connect the photodiode to the I2C input port at the controll box, if not already done
+- Connect the photodiode to the I2C input port at the control box, if not already done
 - Connect the microwave antenna to the control box
 - Connect the XY-stage motors if available